GMLC-TDC/HELICS/docs/user-guide/federates.md

 # Federates #

+(xxxxxxx TDH: Due to length, I'm likely going to be splitting this page into "Value Federates" and "Message Federates" pages.
+Maybe even have the introductory "Types of Federates" as its own page as well.)

 ## Types of Federates ##
 A "federate", as previously introduced in the [HELICS Key Concepts section](./helics_key_concepts.md), is a specific instance of simulation executable.
 For example, a federation may contain a bunch of electric vehicles (EVs), each with their own charge controller implemented as a stand-alone federate (maybe the co-simulation designer is trying out a fancy new coordination algorithm); we'll call this code `EV_coordinator_v12.exe`.
 The code that does this charge coordination is generic in the sense that it can be used to charge any of these EVs; it works with all makes and models.
 But to run the co-simulation, each EV will have to have its own running instance of this code that controls the charging of a particular vehicle.
 If the co-simulation is testing this algorithm with five EVs, then there would be five federates each running their own version of `EV_coordinator_v12.exe` which presumably have unique information particular to each individual EV (battery size, maximum charging rate, etc).